o Is pre-treatment of materials needed for the BEKON process?

 o How is fresh material inoculated?

 In order for the biogas production process to start, anaerobic bacteria need to populate the fresh waste material.
-This process is called inoculation and is achieved in three ways:
+This process is called inoculation and is achieved in two ways:

 - Recirculation of part of the digestate (up to 40 %)